 - Planting and the Changing Seasons: Plants play an important role in the landscape and are used as both spatial and natural elements.
 Linear planting elements create both large and small spaces while landforms create sculptural spaces and open lawns create outdoor active spaces.
 Both deciduous and evergreen plants are used to express the change of seasons and rejuvenating qualities of the landscape.

-Approximately 30 percent of the project area is located over garage structure and required a special approach in thinking about planting and landscape construction.
+Approximately 90 percent of the project area is located over a garage structure and required a special approach in its landscape construction.
 SWA coordinated closely with the architect to accommodate the planting depths and waterproofing required to accomplish the design intent.